Charlie Izard: Political career

 He was elected to the Wellington North electorate in the 1905 election, but was defeated in 1908.
+He was among the more progressive liberals in the caucus of that parliament and an ally, George Laurenson, was disheartened by Izard's defeat in 1908.
 His younger brother, Dr Arnold Woolford Izard, stood for the Wellington North electorate in the 1911 election on behalf of the Liberal Party.

 He was appointed to the Legislative Council by the National wartime coalition government on 7 May 1918, and served there until he died in 1925.